 Elizabeth Cook-Lynn

-She has criticized those who make tenuous claims to Native/Indigenous ancestry with the purpose of advancing their own careers, and described such claimants with no community connections as "tribeless".
-She believes they damage the development of economic and social life of Native nations.
+Cook-Lynn criticized those who make tenuous claims to Native/Indigenous ancestry with the purpose of advancing their own careers, and described such claimants with no community connections as "tribeless".
+She believed they damage the development of economic and social life of Native nations.
 Provided by Wikipedia

 1. 1